chauff/cse1500-web-transcripts/README.md

 Assignments are done in **pairs of two students** and are graded by student assistants in a binary manner (pass or fail).
 There are six assignments in total, three cover web programming topics and three cover database topics.
 While the assignments together make up only 20% of the final grade and are not required, we strongly recommend to tackle the assignments - they cover a lot of exam materials in a practical manner!

 We have two assessment moments: one for the Web technology assignments and one for the Database technology assignments.
-The three Web assignments are assessed in a single session of your team's own choosing: you can book a timeslot for the Web assessment in weeks 2.3, 2.4, 2.5 or 2.6.
 The assessment is interview-based.
 The assessment session can yield anything between 3x pass and 3x no-pass.
-The grading is conducted per student, i.e. you and your partner may receive different pass/no-pass results.
+The grading is conducted per student.

 The table below shows how the number of passes (maximum 6: 3x web and 3x database) are converted to the assignment grade: